kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 evaluating `gpu-0-mps-0` (group: `mps`) for pod-b, it checks
 compatibility: both devices consume from `gpu-0-counters`, but they share no compatibility group (`mig` vs `mps`).
-The scheduler rejects the allocation and pod-b becomes Unschedulable with event: "claim violates device compatibility constraints".
+The scheduler rejects the allocation and pod-b becomes Unschedulable with generic event: "could not allocate all claims".
 No cryptic preparation failure, no resource thrashing.

 Two MIG devices (both group: `mig`) or two MPS devices (both group: `mps`) can still be allocated at the same time, since they share a group.
 Each device lists only its